-II Motivation: Science Gain with CPS (David H., Donal, Dustin)
+20 II Motivation: Science Gain with CPS

-A Polarization Observables in Wide-Angle Compton Scattering (David H.)
+Polarization Observables in Wide-Angle Compton Scattering

-The three dimensional nucleon structure had been an active field especially during the last two decades since an invention of GPD formalism and continues to be central to the hadron physics at JLab.
+The three-dimensional nucleon structure has been an active field, especially during the last two decades since the invention of GPD formalism, and continues to be central to the hadron physics at JLab.
 GPD formalism provides a unified description of such important reactions as elastic electron scattering, DIS, DVCS/TCS, WACS and several meson production channels.
-They are all described by a single set of four functions E, H and $\tilde{E}, \tilde{H}$ .
-Those functions need to be modeled with the parameters which should be determined from the experimental data.
+They are all described by a single set of four functions E, H and E, H. These functions need to be modeled with parameters which should be determined from the experimental data.

-The WACS experimental observables provide constraints for GPDs which are different from other exclusive reactions due to an $e_a^2$ factor and an additional 1/x weighing in the GPD integrals for WACS, e.g. the elastic form factor $F_1(t) = \sum_a e_a \int dx H^a(x,0,t)$ but the WACS vector form factor $R_V(t) = \sum_a e_a^2 \int \frac{dx}{x} H^a(x,0,t)$ , which both are based on the same GPD H(x,0,t).
+The WACS experimental observables provide several constraints for GPDs which are complementary to other exclusive reactions due to an $e_a^2$ factor and an additional 1/x weighing in the GPD integrals for WACS, e.g. the elastic form factor $F_1(t) = \sum_a e_a \int dx H^a(x,0,t)$ in contrast to the WACS vector form factor $R_V(t) = \sum_a e_a^2 \int \frac{dx}{x} H^a(x,0,t)$ , both of which are based on the same GPD H(x,0,t).
 In addition, for the $\tilde{H}(x,\xi,t)$ the WACS axial form factor $R_A(t)$ provides much more accurate data than an alternative constraint from the nucleon axial form factor.

 The experiment needs to be performed at large photon energy and scattering angle where the GPD-based calculations have good and predictable accuracy $(s, -t, -u > 2.5 \text{ GeV}^2)$ .
 The experimental challenges associated with double-polarization measurements of photon-induced reactions at high momentum transfer are formidable.
 Detector rate capabilities and radiation hardness are both severely tested in beam-recoil measurements as a result of a rapid decrease in recoil proton polarimeter analyzing power at high -t.
-Utilization of a mixed electron-photon bremsstrahlung beam, on the other hand, limits luminosity in beam-target measurements due to loss of target polarization, primarily as a result of electron-induced heat load.
-In preparation of a 12 GeV Jefferson Lab experimental proposal on polarized wide-angle Compton Scattering (WACS), a completely new experimental approach was developed, based on deploying a high-intensity compact photon beam source and a polarized target.
-This new technique opens up physics possibilities that have hitherto been inaccessible at tagged photon facilities and results in a significantly improved figure-of-merit (of a factor of $\sim 30$ ) over all previous double-polarization measurements involving photon-induced reactions.
+Utilization a mixed electron-photon bremsstrahlung beam, on the other hand, limits luminosity in beam-target measurements due to loss of target polarization, primarily as a result of electron-induced heat load.
+In the preparation of a 12 GeV Jefferson Lab experimental proposal on polarized wide-angle Compton Scattering (WACS), a completely new experimental approach was developed, based on deploying a high-intensity compact photon beam source and a polarized target.
+This new technique opens up physics possibilities that had hitherto been inaccessible at tagged photon facilities and results in a significantly improved figure-of-merit (of a factor of $\sim$ 30) over all previous double-polarization measurements involving photon-induced reactions.